Borrowed From the Boys: 10 Tips to Help You Crush It at Work

 Be personable without getting intimate.

-Boss Girls know how to engage with all types of people with warmth and compassion but are smart about how and with whom they share personal details.
+Know how to engage with warmth and compassion towards all types of people.
+Be smart about how and with whom you share personal details.